masayukig/terminal-software-again/terminal-software-again.rst

    * :) Easy to start to use (e.g. Scratch)
    * :) Good for a graph dashboard
    * :( Slow (sometimes)
+   * :( Complicated

-   * :( Complicated UI, bad for automation (e.g. Click here, there...)
+     * Library dependency, UI, bad for automation (e.g. Click here, there...)

 CUI/CLI Pros/Cons
 ===============================